AdobeDocs/campaign-web.en/help/v8/email/create-email-content.md

     ![Screenshot showing the simulation options in the Email Designer.](assets/email_designer-simulate.png){zoomable="yes"}

+1. You can also validate your content quality to assess readability, CTA effectiveness, subject line quality, and more.
+[Learn more about content quality validation](../content/brands-score.md#validate-quality)

 1. When your email is ready, click **[!UICONTROL Save]**.

 ## How-to video {#video}